When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Problem Statement

-Numerous strategies have been proposed to optimize the metrics presented in the previous section.
-Although several categorizations exist, we focus here on the one introduced in~\cite{Romei2013AMS}, based on where in the machine learning pipeline fairness is enforced: \begin{itemize} \item \textbf{Pre-processing}: This first category of methods focus on debiasing the training data itself.
+Numerous strategies have been developed to optimize the fairness metrics discussed in the preceding section.
+Although various categorization schemes exist, this work concentrates on the framework introduced by~\citet{Romei2013AMS}, which categorizes the fairness enforcement strategies into three different families: \begin{itemize} \item \textbf{Pre-processing}: This first category of methods focus on debiasing the training data itself.
 Relying on methods such as strategic sampling \cite{manerba2022investigating} and latent space projection~\cite{zemel2013learning,kamiran2009classifying,gordaliza2019obtaining}, a fair dataset is either generated, or sampled from the existing one, with the hope that classifiers trained on this dataset would be less biased. \item \textbf{In-processing}: In this case, the goal is to modify the training process in such a way that the new resulting model will be fair.
-Multiple approaches to this have been proposed, such as adding a fairness term to the learning objective~\cite{kamishma2012prejudice}.
-However, we focus on methods using adversarial learning~\cite{zhang2018adversarial} to remove information about the sensitive attribute either from the final predictions, or from an intermediate layer of the classifier to be trained~\cite{xu2018fairgan, adel2019one, grari2021learning}. \item \textbf{Post-processing}: Contrary to previous categories where a new fair machine learning model is learned from scratch, post-processing methods modify the predictions of an existing, biased, model with the aim of making enough changes so that a fairness threshold is satisfied.
+Multiple approaches to this have been proposed, such as adding a fairness term to the learning objective~\cite{kamishma2012prejudice, agarwal2018reductions}, or using adversarial learning~\cite{zhang2018adversarial} to remove information about the sensitive attribute either from the final predictions, or from an intermediate layer of the classifier to be trained~\cite{xu2018fairgan, adel2019one, grari2021learning}. \item \textbf{Post-processing}: Contrary to previous categories where a new fair machine learning model is learned from scratch, post-processing methods modify the predictions of an existing, biased, model with the aim of making enough changes so that a fairness threshold is satisfied.
 This can be achieved, for instance, by assigning different thresholds to each subgroup (such as in~\cite{hardt2016equality}), or by flipping predictions the model is not confident on, as seen in~\cite{kamiran2012roc}. \end{itemize}